 Michael Ham, M.D., FACS

-Michael Ham, M.D., FACS, graduated from the University of Nebraska Medical Center, Omaha in 1994.
-As a medical student, Dr. Ham provided care at the University of Arizona Medical Center and at a community hospital and clinic in Belize City, Belize, Central America.
+A native of Nebraska, Dr. Ham graduated from the University of Nebraska in Lincoln in 1990 and its Medical Center in Omaha in 1994.
+As a medical student, Dr. Ham provided care at the University of Arizona Medical Center and at a community hospital and clinic in Belize, Central America.

-Dr. Ham is a member of the American Academy of Ophthalmology, the American Medical Association, American College of Surgeons and the Arizona Medical Association.
+He is a member of the American Academy of Ophthalmology, the American Medical Association, the American College of Surgeons and the Arizona Medical Association.

 Joanne Hopman, O.D.

 Dr. Hopman was born in Prescott, Arizona, where she practices today at Kokopelli Eye Institute.
-She was married in 2006 and has a step-daughter.
+She was married in 2006 and has a step-daughter and a son.

 Monica Stotler, O.D.